7 MIN READ

-7 Reasons to Add The Krazy Coupon Lady to Your Reading List
+7 Reasons We Always Check The Krazy Coupon Lady Before Shopping

 Saving money has always been one of my hobbies.

-It started out as a necessity during my penny-pinching college years.
-Then I never grew out of it.
+It started as a necessity during my Penny Hoarding college years.
+I never grew out of it.

-Why would I pay full price when with a little research, patience and masterminding, I can pay a fraction of the cost?
+Why would I pay full price when — with a little research, patience and masterminding — I could pay a fraction of the cost?

-For a period of time, I got super into couponing.
-When I first started to ramp up my coupon game, The Krazy Coupon Lady was my savior.
-I quickly learned the tricks of the trade and my friends started calling me the Coupon Queen.
+For awhile, I was super into couponing.
+When I started to ramp up my coupon game, The Krazy Coupon Lady was my savior.
+I quickly learned the tricks of the trade, and my friends started calling me the Coupon Queen.

 Here’s why I love KCL and why you should check out the site if you want to learn how to save an impressive amount of money on almost anything.